jlan84/Contract-Identification-and-Filtration/README.md

 ## Naive Bayes Classifier

 I started off by using a Naive Bayes Classifier model.
-The initial model, using a single word to generate the tfidf matrix gave an accuracy score of 86.2% and after tuning the model using a 4 word grouping the model achieved an accruacy of 90.1%.
+The initial model, using a 1-gram to generate the tfidf matrix gave an accuracy score of 86.2% and after tuning the model by removing common words and using a 4-gram grouping the model achieved an accruacy of 90.1%.

 </br>
 </br>